zikula/core/ZCS.md

 ------------

 Be sure to join the Slack channel (#zcs) and communicate about what you are working on.
 We don't want people to double up and work on the same problems.
 Good communication will help make the Sprint more efficient and effective.
+Slack is a communication software used by Zikula contributors, you can find it at https://slack.com

 How can I help?
 ---------------

  - Install Zikula Core-1.4.3.
 Download the latest build here: http://ci.zikula.org/job/Zikula_Core-1.4.3/
- - Follow the instuctions to install.
+ - Follow the instructions to install.
 Evaluate the instructions.
 Accurate?
  - Following successful installation, click on **every** link you can find.
 Are the results what you expect?
  - Find and submit **every** form you can find in the core.
 Are the results what you expect?
  - Perform an upgrade from an existing DB.
 Did it work?
 Issues?
 Again - instructions clear?